ProductionPanic/minesweeper/README.md

 npm run build
 ```

-This will create a production build in the `dist` directory.
+This will create a production build in the `build` directory.

 ## More Information